-Texas State University will make every effort to ensure that classes conform to the state standards for enrollment as published in the rules and regulations of the Texas Higher Education Coordinating Board.
-The purpose of this document is to establish the policy for reporting small classes.
-As a general rule, “small classes” should be avoided.
+Texas State University will make every effort to ensure that classes conform to the state standards for enrollment as published in the Rules and Regulations of the Texas State University System (TSUS).
+The purpose of this document is to establish policy for reporting small classes.
+As a general rule, small classes should be avoided.
 Program chairs, department chairs, and school directors should plan class schedules for efficient use of resources.
-When it becomes necessary to offer a small class, it must be justified and monitored as described herein.
+When it becomes necessary to offer a small class, it must be justified and monitored as described within this policy.

 * The university defines a small class as:

-undergraduate classes with fewer than 10 registrants; or
+an undergraduate class with fewer than 10 registrants; or

-graduate classes with fewer than five graduate registrants.
+a graduate class with fewer than five registrants.

 Organized classes subject to these standards include all classes whose primary type of instruction is lecture (instruction type 1), laboratory (instruction type 2), or seminar (instruction type 4).
 Classes categorized as independent study, thesis, practicum, clinical, internship, student teaching, and dissertation courses are exempt from small class standards and are not included in the small class reporting requirements.

 JUSTIFICATIONS FOR SMALL CLASSES

-The following eight explanations qualify as justifications for small classes.
+The following nine explanations qualify as justifications for small classes.
 Only these justifications are acceptable.